dgfigueroa29/CitySeeker/README.md

 - Proper handling of states and errors in the UI.
 - Following clean architecture and best practices in Android.
 - Searching and filtering places using a text input.
+- Filter cities by the cities marked as favorites.
+- Favorite city functionality with datastore persistence.
+- Optimized room implementation to persist downloaded data.
+- Optimized retrofit implementation for fast and compressed connection and download.
+- Auto-adjust layout to switch between light and dark theme.
+- Using animations.
+- Mapbox implementation to locate the selected city.
+- Auto-adjust layout for screen rotation.
+- Offline-first (after download json).
+In any case, a local copy of the file is available for the first upload in case there is no response from the API.

 ### Using gist.githubusercontent.com API RESTful